-- j Shared Leave for Unclassified Employees - i All unclassified employees who accumulate sick leave shall be eligible for participation in the shared leave program of the State of Kansas. - ii All unclassified employees who participate in the shared leave program may donate sick leave as long as the donation does not cause the accumulated sick leave balance of the donating employee to be less than 480 hours, unless the employee donates sick leave at the time of separation from service. - iii Each state university shall adopt appropriate procedures for administering this policy.
+- j Shared Leave for Unclassified Employees - i All unclassified employees who accumulate sick leave shall be eligible for participation in the shared leave program of the State of Kansas. - ii All unclassified employees who participate in the shared leave program may donate sick leave as long as the donation does not cause the accumulated sick leave balance of the donating employee to be less than 480 hours, unless the employee donates sick leave at the time of separation from service. - iii Each state university shall adopt appropriate procedures for administering this policy. - k Family Medical Leave - i For purposes of administering the Family Medical Leave Act each state university shall:

-k Family Medical Leave
+(1) designate qualifying leave as Family Medical Leave whether or not the employee requests such a designation;

-- i For purposes of administering the Family Medical Leave Act each state university shall: - (1) designate qualifying leave as Family Medical Leave whether or not the employee requests such a designation; - (2) consider the twelve-month period, within which an eligible employee who experiences a Family Medical Leave Act qualifying condition or circumstance, to begin concurrently with the first day of Family Medical Leave and any subsequent twelve-month period would begin the first time an eligible employee again experienced a Family Medical Leave Act qualifying condition or circumstance after the expiration of the first twelve-month period; and - (3) require employees whose leave is designated Family Medical Leave to substitute accrued paid leave for unpaid Family Medical Leave in accordance with the federal Family Medical Leave Act. - Any state university may adopt a policy allowing a member of the faculty holding a tenure earning appointment who has taken Family Medical Leave to request an additional year in which to work toward tenure.
+(2) consider the twelve-month period, within which an eligible employee who experiences a Family Medical Leave Act qualifying condition or circumstance, to begin concurrently with the first day of Family Medical Leave and any subsequent twelve-month period would begin the first time an eligible employee again experienced a Family Medical Leave Act qualifying condition or circumstance after the expiration of the first twelve-month period; and ii Any state university may adopt a policy allowing a member of the faculty holding a tenure earning appointment who has taken Family Medical Leave to request an additional year in which to work toward tenure.